844-914-1942

 When you decide to lease a private jet, you'll find it's not a one-size-fits-all deal.
 The type of lease you choose shapes your entire experience, from your level of involvement to the final cost.
 Understanding the key differences is the first step toward finding the perfect fit for your travel needs and budget.
 Let's walk through the main options so you can make an informed decision.

-The Wet Lease: Your All-Inclusive Option
+Wet Lease: The All-Inclusive Choice

 Think of a wet lease as the all-inclusive resort of private aviation.
 This option bundles everything you need into one package: the aircraft, a professional crew, all required maintenance, and insurance.
 It’s a true turnkey solution designed for ultimate convenience.
 You simply decide where and when you want to go, and the rest is handled for you.
 While it generally comes with a higher price tag, the peace of mind and freedom from logistical headaches are often well worth it for busy travelers who value simplicity.
 It’s the closest you can get to the ease of an on-demand charter but with a longer-term arrangement.

-The Dry Lease: Just the Aircraft
+Dry Lease: When You Just Need the Jet

 If you prefer to be more hands-on, a dry lease puts you in the pilot's seat—figuratively, of course.
 With this arrangement, you lease only the aircraft itself.
 You take on the responsibility of hiring and managing the crew, scheduling maintenance, and securing the necessary insurance.
 This approach offers greater control over your operations and can be more cost-effective upfront.
 It’s an excellent choice for individuals or companies with existing aviation experience or a dedicated flight department.
 If you like the idea of control but want expert support, pairing a dry lease with professional aircraft management services can give you the best of both worlds.

-The ACMI Lease: A Hybrid Approach
+ACMI Lease: A Smart Hybrid Option

 The ACMI lease strikes a balance between the all-inclusive wet lease and the hands-on dry lease.
 The name says it all: it includes the Aircraft, Crew, Maintenance, and Insurance.
 So, what’s the difference from a wet lease?
 With an ACMI lease, you typically handle the variable costs yourself.
 This includes things like fuel, airport fees, and any specific in-flight services you want to arrange.
 This hybrid model gives you the support of a fully-crewed and maintained aircraft while offering more control over your operational spending.
 It’s a great middle-ground for those who want to manage their budget closely without taking on all the responsibilities of a dry lease.

-An Alternative: Fractional Ownership
+Considering Fractional Ownership Instead?

 If you fly often but don't need a dedicated aircraft 24/7, leasing isn't your only option.
 Fractional ownership allows you to buy a share of a private jet, giving you a set number of flight hours per year.
 You share the aircraft with other owners, which makes the cost of entry much lower than full ownership.
 You’ll have an initial acquisition fee for your share, plus predictable monthly management and operational fees.
 This model provides many of the benefits of owning a jet—like guaranteed availability and consistency—without the full financial commitment.
 It’s a smart path for frequent travelers looking to explore the world of private jet ownership.